-On this record, Dr. Hecht persuasively demonstrates that when the full scope of claim 1 is addressed, which includes not just single mutations in the PH20 polypeptide, but also multiple mutations, there is no expectation of structural homogeneity, stating that "[i]ntroducing multiple amino acid changes simultaneously . . . could prevent the folding of sequences into secondary structures and structural motifs and can destabilize those structures if they do form."
+On this record, Dr. Hecht persuasively demonstrates that when the full scope of claim 1 is addressed, which includes not just single mutations in the

+PH20 polypeptide, but also multiple mutations, there is no expectation of structural homogeneity, stating that "[i]ntroducing multiple amino acid changes simultaneously . . . could prevent the folding of sequences into secondary structures and structural motifs and can destabilize those structures if they do form."
 Ex.
 1003 ¶ 59.
-Dr. Hecht notes that claim 1 allows "21-42 changes, with each additional change (except at position 324) being to 1 of 19 other amino acids.
+Dr. Hecht notes that claim 1 allows "21-42 changes, with each additional change (except at position 320) being to 1 of 19 other amino acids.
 But the up to 21-42 changes also can be at any of between 430 and 465 (or, in the case of the broadest claims, 474) different positions depending on which unmodified PH20 sequence is used."
-Id. ¶ 120.
-Dr. Park calculates that "95% sequence identity to PH201-465. means that the protein can have 23 total changes," and that where one of those changes is one of five choices at position 324 as required by claim 1, the number of possible PH20 polypeptides with twenty-two additional changes is "extremely large by all accounts, ranging from 10^{59} to 10^{112} ."
-See
+Id. ¶ 123.
+Regarding the somewhat narrower identity requirement in claim 2, Dr. Park calculates that "95% sequence identity to PH201-465 means that the protein can have 23 total changes," and that where one of those changes is one of five recited choices at position 320, the number of possible PH20 polypeptides with twenty-two additional changes is "extremely large by all accounts, ranging from 10^{59} to 10^{112} ."
+See Ex.
+1004 ¶¶ 171-172.
+And even for the "narrowest of the claims" (claim 24), Dr. Hecht characterizes the number of possible mutations as "astronomical in size."
 Ex.
-1004 ¶¶ 183-184.
-Dr. Hecht characterizes the number of possible mutations as "astronomical in size."
-Ex.
-1003 ¶ 125.
+1003 ¶¶ 125, 128.